A topic from the subject of Organic Chemistry in Chemistry.

 Atomic Structure

 Atoms are the building blocks of matter.
 Each atom consists of a nucleus, which contains protons and neutrons, and electrons that orbit the nucleus.
 The number of protons in an atom determines its atomic number, which identifies the element.
-The number of electrons in an atom determines its chemical properties.
+The number of neutrons can vary (isotopes), affecting the atom's mass but not its chemical behavior.
+The number of electrons in a neutral atom equals the number of protons.
+Electron arrangement in shells and subshells determines the atom's reactivity.

 Chemical Bonding

-Chemical bonding occurs when atoms share or transfer electrons.
+Chemical bonding occurs when atoms share or transfer electrons to achieve a more stable electron configuration (usually a full outer shell).
 This results in the formation of molecules and compounds.
-There are three main types of chemical bonds: covalent bonds, ionic bonds, and metallic bonds.
+There are three main types of chemical bonds:

-• Metallic bonds are formed when metal atoms share their valence electrons in a sea of electrons.
+• Metallic bonds: formed when metal atoms share their valence electrons in a "sea" of delocalized electrons.
+This allows for the characteristic properties of metals, such as conductivity and malleability.

 Applications